 The question remains if we want to reach the industry of course.
 On this site we do both.
 If we’re really focusing on executives it’s probably better to focus on solutions and, even more important, business solutions.
 The same dilemmas exist regarding anything ‘smart’.
-We want to realize smart factories in an Industry 4.0 perspective, we want to have smart buildings, smart homes, smart parkings, smart cities, smart supply chains, smart lighting, smart grids, smart manufacturing, smart anything really.
+We want to realize smart factories in an Industry 4.0 perspective, we want to have smart buildings, smart homes, smart parkings, smart cities, smart supply chains, smart lighting, smart grids, smart logistics, smart manufacturing, smart anything really.

 Yet, for business executives smart isn’t what they seek.
 They want to save costs, enhance efficiency, increase customer satisfaction and improve customer experience (read: remain relevant and save costs while doing see) and generate revenues, with digital transformation also meaning changing business models and realizing new revenue sources.
 That latter part is what we ultimately seek in more mature environments of digital transformation, Industry 4.0 and so forth.
 But we aren’t there yet, except for those early movers with their success stories.
 That’s a business reality to keep into account, certainly when looking at the best opportunities for advanced (read: high-value) projects.

 Evolutions in the IoT market 2018

 The IoT market as such has been changing a lot in 2017 whereby ample initiatives and launches show that some companies are really working on the realization of business projects fast, at scale and in an end-to-end way with the proper ecosystems of integrators and specialist firms.